Sales Input

 Incentive Status

 Understanding your commission structure is vital for personal financial planning.
 While your base salary provides stability, the commission column is what usually drives wealth growth.
-Many high-earning professionals track their commissions to optimize their annual ROI and project their long-term Net Worth.
+Use this data to negotiate a Salary Hike or plan for a larger Net Worth target.

 Types of Commission Structures